 Submit a loan application directly to the lender of your choice.
 Please be sure to indicate that you will be attending American University.
 Applying with a credit-worthy co-borrower can enhance your credit rating and lower your interest rate and fees.

-After initiating your application with the lender, a pre-printed promissory note will be mailed to you.
+After initiating your application with the lender, a pre-printed promissory note will be provided to you by the lender.
 Sign and return the promissory note to the lender.
-You may sign your promissory note electronically via your lender's website.
+Some lenders may allow you to sign your promissory note electronically via your lender's website.
 A signed promissory note is required prior to disbursement of loan funds.

 Loan funds will be applied to your student account when American University receives them from your lender.
 Funds will be sent to AU via a paper check.
-You will be notified by the Student Accounts office if this check requires your endorsement.
+You will be notified by the Financial Aid office if this check requires your endorsement.
 Student enrollment is verified prior to disbursement.

 As loan processing depends on operations inside and outside of AU, please allow 6-8 weeks processing time.
-Please contact your lender with status inquiries
+Please contact your lender with any status inquiries.